NigeWarren/http-router-poc/README.md

 ### Running The Server

-To run the server you will need a [JDK]( http://www.oracle.com/technetwork/java/javase/downloads/index.html ) installed.
+To run the server you will need a [JDK]( http://www.oracle.com/technetwork/java/javase/downloads/index.html ) (version 8 or higher) installed.

 As an example to start the serve on port 32080 type